vukrosic/analysis-of-optimizers/experiments/exp9_muon_vs_adam/THESIS.md

 ### 7.1 Summary of Findings

 This thesis presented a comprehensive empirical comparison of the Muon and Adam optimizers for training Mixture-of-Experts transformer models.
-Through 45+ systematic experiments spanning learning rate sweeps, hyperparameter ablations, and optimized comparisons, we established several key findings:
+Through 45+ systematic experiments spanning learning rate sweeps, hyperparameter ablations, and optimized comparisons, several key findings were established:

 **Performance Advantage**: Muon achieves 7% better validation loss (5.16 vs 5.55) compared to fully-optimized Adam at 500 training steps, with a more pronounced 15% advantage (5.72 vs 6.73) at early training stages (200 steps).

 **Learning Rate Dynamics**: Muon requires learning rates 70× higher than Adam (0.07 vs 0.001) and tolerates a 30× wider range of learning rates (0.02-0.09 vs 0.0007-0.002), demonstrating substantially greater robustness to hyperparameter selection.

-**Optimization Dynamics**: We identified fundamental differences in optimization behavior.
+**Optimization Dynamics**: Fundamental differences in optimization behavior were identified.
 Muon benefits from cosine learning rate schedules and requires warmup, while Adam performs better with constant learning rates and no warmup—contradicting common practices and highlighting the importance of optimizer-specific tuning.

-**Hyperparameter Insights**: For Muon, we found that lower momentum (0.9), higher weight decay (0.2), and cosine schedules yield optimal performance.
-For Adam, constant learning rates without warmup proved superior in our setting.
+**Hyperparameter Insights**: For Muon, it was found that lower momentum (0.9), higher weight decay (0.2), and cosine schedules yield optimal performance.
+For Adam, constant learning rates without warmup proved superior in this setting.

 **Computational Efficiency**: Newton-Schulz orthogonalization can use 3 iterations instead of 5 without quality loss, reducing computational overhead from 8% to approximately 4% while maintaining Muon's advantages.
 Time-to-accuracy analysis shows Muon reaches quality thresholds 2.8× faster despite slightly higher per-step cost.